-With the mounting screws out of the way, it should be fairly easy for you to remove the front plate.
-In most cases, the plate will fall off on its own.
-If it doesn’t, here’s what you can do.
+With the mounting screws out of the way, it should be fairly easy for you to remove the front plate and remove the deadbolt lock.
+From what I’ve seen, the plate will fall off on its own, making it simple to remove the deadbolt stuck in a locked position.

 - Pry a flathead screwdriver under the rim of the front plate.

 The backplate is the one on the outside of the door.
-This plate might have fallen off on its own while you were removing the front plate.
-Just in case it hasn’t, here’s what you can do.
+The plate might have fallen off on its own while you were removing the front plate, but in case it didn’t, here’s what you can do:

 - Poke a screwdriver under the deadbolt through to the backplate

 - Apply pressure on the screwdriver to push the backplate away from the door.
-Allow the plate to fall on the floor, you can retrieve it when you can get the door open.
+Allow the plate to fall on the floor; you can retrieve the plate when you can get the door open.

-The next two steps will help you retract the deadbolt from inside the door.
-But we’ll start by removing the clip that is holding the deadbolt in place.
+The next two steps will help you retract the deadbolt from inside the door, making it easier to remove the deadbolt stuck in a locked position.
+Let’s start by removing the clip holding the deadbolt in place.

-- Tease the clip out of place by pushing down
+- Tease the clip out of place by pushing it down.

 Now there’s just one last thing you need to do to remove the deadbolt from the door.

 - Locate the topper.
-You should find it on top of the deadbolt
+You should find the topper on top of the deadbolt.

 - Use a flathead screwdriver to push the topper back.
-This should release the lock mechanism and open your door.
+Pushing the topper back should release the lock mechanism and open your door.

-Do you fancy taking a look at these steps in more detail?
-Then make sure you check out this handy how-to video.
+Are you interested in taking a look at the steps in more detail?
+Then make sure you check out the following handy how-to video:

-It is important to know that even though your deadbolt doesn’t seem to have any screws, it will.
-The screws on these types of deadbolts are hidden.
-Manufacturers hide the screws on some models for the following reasons.
+Even though your deadbolt doesn’t seem to have any screws, it does; the screws are just hidden.
+Manufacturers hide the screws on some models for the following reasons:

-- To better the security of the door
+- To improve the security of the door.

 You first need to get the cover off of the lock to be able to proceed with removing the deadbolt.
-Holding it all together is a ring of metal.
+Holding everything together is a ring of metal.
 Once the ring is removed, you’ll be able to get to the screws on the deadbolt.
-To do this, try the following.

 - Get hold of a thin, flat edge you can use to pry the lock ring out of the mechanism.
 Push a utility knife around the inside rim of the lock.
 Circle the knife around the inside rim and try to get under the lock ring.

 - Pry the utility knife between the plate and the deadbolt to remove the plate.
-You should then see two screws exposed.
+You should then see 2 screws exposed.

 There’s nothing like seeing a job being done with your own eyes.
-If you fancy taking a look at this one, then make sure you check out this quick tutorial video.
+If you’d like to take a look at specific instructions for removing the metal ring, then check out the tutorial video below:

-Once you have exposed the two screws, you can follow the steps mentioned earlier in this article to remove the stuck deadbolt.
-Just in case you missed those steps, here is a quick rundown of what you’ll need to do.
+Once you’ve exposed the 2 screws, you can follow the steps mentioned earlier in this article to remove the stuck deadbolt.
+In case you missed the steps, here is a quick rundown of what you’ll need to do:

-Removing a stuck deadbolt can seem like a tricky task.
-This is especially true if the deadbolt doesn’t have any visible screws.
-I’m sure this article has helped you to locate the invisible screws on your lock mechanism and remove them so you can get your door open again.
+Removing a deadbolt stuck in a locked position can seem tricky, especially if the deadbolt doesn’t have any visible screws.
+I’m sure this article has helped you locate the invisible screws on your lock mechanism and remove them so you can open your door again.